JeePEG-57/DINA-IMAS/README.md

 The Kavin's Magnetic Controller (KMC) was specially designed by Andrey Kavin for PF voltage inputs for ITER feedback magnetic control studies.
 Supports simulation from fully charged central solenoid, until fully discharged PF system.

 The KMC actor with IMAS interface is built in Fortran and Python languages and can be included in other simulation workflows.
-The Fortran subroutine dina_contr is built in imas/interface/kmc.a with the interface
+The Fortran subroutine dina_contr is built in imas/iwrap/kmc/kav_mag_contr.a with the interface
 ```
+module kav_mag_contr
-subroutine dina_contr(&
+subroutine kmc_step(&
 & pulse_schedule, pulse_schedule_term, equilibrium0, pf_active0, & !
 Inputs
 & pf_active & !
 Outputs
-& )
+& codeparam, error_flag, error_message) !
+Input code parameters, output error flag and error message
 ```
 To use the Python actor in another workflow:
-1. Update the PYTHONPATH environment variable to include the imas/python_wf/actors/kmc
+1. Update the PYTHONPATH environment variable to include the $HOME/IWRAP_ACTORS
-2. import kmc.wrapper as kmc
+2. from kav_mag_contr.actor import kav_mag_contr as kmc_actor
 3. Calling interface:
 ```
+kmc_instance = kmc_actor()
+kmc_instance.initialize()
-output = kmc.kmc_actor(idslist['pulse_schedule'],
+output = kmc_instance(idslist['pulse_schedule'],
 	idslist['pulse_schedule_term'],
 	idslist['equilibrium'],
 	idslist['pf_active'])

 idslist['pf_active'] = output
 ```
+4. The code parameters should be provided according to iWrap standards.
+You can check it out in the Python workflow imas/iwrap/wf/dina_wf.py

 To run correctly, the KMC actor requires:
-1. The KMC_Parameters.xml file placed in the working directory,
-2. Input IDS's properly filled.
+1. Input IDS's properly filled.
-3. To be called in simulation:
+2. To be called in a simulation:
 	* Every 2 ms during initial phase, from fully charged central solenoid until limiter controller switches on (time=tcont2)
 	* Every 10 ms from limiter controller switches on until second divertor controller switches on at the current ramp-down phase (Ip=Ip_rd)
 	* Every 5 ms until the end of simulation.

-## Code parameters in KMC_Parameters.xml
+## Code parameters of the Kavin's Magnetic Controller actor
+The imas/iwrap/kmc/code_parameters.xml file contains default settings.
+The codeparam_kmc.xml files are stored in scenario folders or can be created using GUI from *.dat files.
+Description of the parameters in the XML:
+- kpr - Key to print debug and diagnostic logs
 - tcont2 [s] - Time when the limiter controller is switched on
 - dtcont2 [s] - Transition time of the control voltages from the current controller to the limiter controller at the ramp-up phase
 - Ip_div [MA] - Value of plasma current (negative) when the first divertor controller is switched on at the ramp-up phase